 Reverse osmosis water takes the guesswork out of brewing, allowing for brewers to add the exact amounts of brewing salts and minerals to create the handcrafted beers they are known for.
 Each beer has its own unique qualities calling for a unique water profile.
 Take an Irish Red for example.
 Irish beer is crafted by mimicking the water from Ireland.
 The water used in beer is so important that to recreate a place’s signature beer, you will need to adjust the water to what it’s like where it was originally created.

 Culligan Industrial of Kansas City provides industries such as breweries with industrial water filtration systems to help brewers handcraft their beers with precision and excellence.
-Our local specialists will come to your business and assess your specific industrial water filtration needs and help you come up with a customized solution.
+Our local specialists will come to your business and assess your specific industrial water filtration needs, including brewery water filtration systems, and help you come up with a customized solution.
 We include onsite water analysis to determine exactly what solution is needed for your water requirements.
-Culligan offers an individualized approach for your unique brewing needs and are here to make sure you are getting the best water possible to create high quality, handcrafted beer.
+Culligan offers an individualized approach for your unique brewing needs and is here to make sure you are getting the best water possible to create high-quality, handcrafted beer.

 It’s the Culligan difference and you can taste it.
 Get started brewing better today with Culligan Water.